safierinx-a/ArtWorkGenerators/README.md

 # ArtWorkGenerators

-Converting images to the style of popular artworks
+A compendium of digital artwork generators.